kabirbaidhya/learn-python-django-web/units/python/2/strings-and-formatting.md

 A string is traditionally a sequence of characters.
 Strings are one of the common data types in all programming languages and python is not an exception.

 String in Python is handled with `str` object and strings are immutable sequences.
-Strings can be represented in various in a variety of ways:
+Strings can be represented in various of ways in Python:

 ```python
 # Using Single Quotes